 A local manufacturer has teamed with a group of researchers at UWindsor’s Faculty of Engineering to help combat the spread of COVID-19.

-Valiant TMS is assisting Dr. Jill Urbanic’s research team with the production of brackets for 3D-printed face shields.
-The global company headquartered in Windsor has provided material, testing, building and assembly support.
+Valiant TMS is assisting professor Jill Urbanic’s research team with the production of brackets for 3D-printed face shields.
+The global company headquartered in Windsor has provided material, testing, building, and assembly support.

 “We have no specific production targets.
 We are trying to meet requests and there have been several from a wide variety of front-line personnel,” Dr. Urbanic says.
 “This need is what is driving us forward.”